 • Page margins should be as follows: Left: 2.5 cm, Right: 2.5 cm, Top: 2.5 cm, and Bottom: 2.5 cm.

-• Manuscripts should be single-spaced and written using the 11-point “Times New Roman” font type.
-The body text of the whole manuscript should use a 6-point line spacing before and after.
+• Manuscripts should be single-spaced and use 11-point “Times New Roman” font.
+The entire manuscript should have 6 pt spacing before and after paragraphs.
 There should be one space after commas and periods.

-• Paragraph indentation should be set as "Special - First Line - By: 1 cm", and a 6-point blank line should be inserted before and after each paragraph.
-No additional blank lines should be left between the paragraphs (blank lines should not be left by pressing the enter button).
+• Paragraph indentation should be set to "Special - First Line - By: 1 cm", and there should be 6 pt spacing before and after paragraphs.
+No additional blank lines should be inserted between paragraphs (blank lines should not be created using the Enter key).

 • Full name(s) of the author(s) should be 'aligned right' below the title in 10-point font.
 The title, institution, email address, and ORCID information of the author(s) shall be written in a 9-point footnote at the end of the page (Since this will be added by us during page layout, author(s) should not add the said information to their manuscripts when they upload them).